UWMarcus/weather-service/README.md

 For more complex applications with larger datasets or requiring sophisticated querying and transaction management, a database would be more appropriate.
 However, for this project, a JSON file provides an efficient and simple solution that meets the application's requirements.

+## Limitations

+### API Rate Limiting

+The application interacts with the OpenWeather API, which imposes a rate limit of 60 requests per minute for its free subscription tier.
+To comply with this restriction, the application employs a batching and throttling approach to manage the request rate effectively.

+#### Batching and Throttling

+To adhere to the API’s rate limits, the application divides the list of city IDs into smaller batches.
+This ensures that the number of API requests made within a given time frame does not exceed the allowed limit.
+After processing each batch, the application checks the elapsed time since the last request was made.
+If the time is less than one minute, the application introduces a delay (configured via `Config.DEFAULT_WAIT_INTERVAL`) to prevent exceeding the rate limit.
+This approach allows the application to remain within the API’s constraints while fetching data for multiple cities.

+#### Impact

+While this method helps in managing API usage, it introduces delays in data retrieval.
+This means that if there are a large number of city IDs or if requests are made frequently, the overall time to complete data fetching may be extended.
+The throttling mechanism ensures compliance with the API rate limit but may affect the responsiveness of the data retrieval process.

+This approach is crucial for staying within the free tier limits of the OpenWeather API and prevents potential issues related to excessive request rates.

 ## Installation

 1. **Clone the repository:**